What is an EEG?

 Or a cap with the electrodes will be used.

-Once the recording begins, you will need to remain still throughout the test.
-Your
+Once the recording begins, you'll need to remain still throughout the test.
+Your provider

-healthcare provider may monitor you through a window in an adjoining room to observe
+may monitor you through a window in an adjoining room to watch for any movements that

-any movements that can cause an inaccurate reading, such as swallowing or blinking.
+can cause an inaccurate reading, such as swallowing or blinking.
+The recording may

-After your healthcare provider does the initial recording while you are at rest, he
+After your provider does the initial recording while you're at rest, they may test

-or she may test you with various stimuli to make brain wave activity that does not
+you with various stimuli to make brain wave activity that doesn't show up while you're

-This study is generally done by an EEG technician and may take approximately 45 minutes
+This study is generally done by an EEG technician.
+It may take 45 minutes to 2 hours.

-If you are being evaluated for a sleep disorder, the EEG may be done while you are
+If you're being evaluated for a sleep disorder, the EEG may be done while you are

 If you need to be monitored for a longer period of time, you may also be admitted